How to Grow Your Business Using Data

 Theme: People, Skills & Talent, Digital & Technology

-Two online workshops (each 6 hours) that show business leaders (or the digital leaders within a business) how they can use data to help drive value into, and help to grow their business.
+Online programme that shows business leaders how they can use data to help drive value into, and help to grow their business.

 It is relevant for those simply wanting to make things more visible and improve reporting.
 It is also for those requiring a more advanced use of data such as identifying how to do more for their customers and transforming the way people work.

 The workshops will contain practical exercises, group discussions, periods of own-work (e.g. completing a diagnostic framework), and regular breaks.